iden3/circom/mkdocs/docs/circom-language/circom-insight/unknowns.md

 component main = A();
 ```

-In the code above, a constraint is defined in an if-then statement with a comparitive condition involving an unknown value `in` (as signals are always considered unknown).
+In the code above, a constraint is defined in an if-then statement with a comparative condition involving an unknown value `in` (as signals are always considered unknown).

 Similarly, using a for-loop as an example: